HL7/case-reporting/source/pages/_includes/pregnancy-status-observation-intro.md

 active: StructureDefinition-pregnancy-status-observation-intro
 ---

-The Electronic Case Reporting Pregnancy profile establishes the core elements, extensions, vocabularies and value sets for representing the following for electronic case reporting:

-- Current or prior pregnancy status enabling investigators to determine if the subject of the case report was pregnant during the course of a condition.
+This Observation profile represents the eICR patient's current or prior pregnancy status.